Tomasito665/commerce-frontend-core/src/pages/guide/index.md

 # Frontend Developer Guide

-This document provides instructions for creating and installing custom storefront themes for a application.
-It describes content rendering process and explains the view layer of the system to the extent required to build a theme efficiently.
+This document provides instructions for creating and installing custom storefront themes for an application.
+It describes the content rendering process and explains the view layer of the system to the extent required to build a theme efficiently.
 The document also walks through everyday frontend developer's tasks.

 Developing the view part of a custom module and customizing the Admin panel design is out of the scope of this guide.